nl900/Dockerized-ASP.NET-Hotel-App/README.md

 **ASP.NET Web API**

-A dockerized web app written in ASP.NET Core returning hotel listings retrieved from MongoDB running as a container.
+A dockerized web app written in ASP.NET Core returning hotel listings retrieved from MongoDB running also as a container.

 **Model**